herveaurel/HomeAssistant/README.md

 This Person card is full of surprises!

-I am using the sensors from the phones with the `Home Assistant mobile app` or the sensors from the `Apple iCloud integration` for my children, `Proximity` and `Waze` integrations, as well as several sensor templates.
+I am using :

+- the sensors from the phones with the `Home Assistant mobile app`
+- the sensors from the `Apple iCloud integration` for my children.
+- `Proximity`
+- `Waze`
+- as well as several `sensor templates`.

 Refer to template button card `person_complete_card`